Brendon Bolton: Coaching career

-Brendon Bolton served as the head coach of Southern Football League club North Hobart, guiding the club to a Southern Football League Premiership in 2003.
+Bolton served as the head coach of Southern Football League club North Hobart, guiding the club to a Southern Football League Premiership in 2003.

 Bolton served as the head coach of Victorian Football League club the Tasmanian Devils in 2006, taking over from former Fitzroy and North Melbourne player Matthew Armstrong, who left the club due to internal pressure from the Devils' playing group.
 He served as head coach for the remainder of the season, after which he was replaced with former Sydney Swans player Daryn Cresswell.

 In 2008, Bolton served as the head coach of the Clarence Football Club in the Tasmanian Football League.

 Bolton was appointed the head coach of the Box Hill Hawks on 6 November 2008.
 In his first season with the club in 2009, Bolton enjoyed a relatively successful season in charge, the Hawks finishing 5th on the VFL ladder, with 12 wins and 6 losses.
 The Hawks defeated Geelong in the First Elimination Final, before narrowly losing an epic semi-final to Port Melbourne 19.10 (124) to 19.14 (128).

 In Bolton's second season in charge of the club, the Hawks built on their improved form in 2009 with another strong performance in 2010.
 After an indifferent start to the season, the team came home strongly with seven consecutive wins in the second half of the season to again finish 5th on the ladder, with 11 wins and 7 losses.
 The Hawks met the Bendigo Bombers at the Box Hill City Oval in the First Elimination Final, prevailing by 65 points, 20.16 (136) to 10.11 (71).
 In circumstances similar to that of the previous season, Box Hill won its Elimination Final in strong fashion and again met Port Melbourne in the First Semi-final.
 In tense a match played in quagmire conditions at North Port Oval, the Hawks defeated Port Melbourne for the first time in a finals game 14.11 (95) to 12.17 (89), with the winning goal coming in the dying seconds.
 The following week, the Hawks met North Ballarat in the Preliminary Final at the Box Hill City Oval.
 Despite enjoying home ground advantage, the Hawks went down to the Roosters 16.18 (114) to 6.17 (53) who went on to claim the VFL premiership the following weekend.

 In his two seasons in charge of the Box Hill Hawks, Bolton coached 41 VFL Games including finals, achieving 26 wins and 15 losses for a winning percentage of 63.41%.

 As a result of his good performances as the head coach of Box Hill, Bolton was promoted to an assistant coaching role with the club's AFL affiliate Hawthorn.